 Best Budget 3D Printers (Under £400)

-2018 has been a great year for 3D printing, especially for beginners and enthusiasts looking to grab a bargain.
-It has never been cheaper to get into 3D printing and there is so much choice.
+2018 was a great year for 3D printing, especially for beginners and enthusiasts looking to grab a bargain.
+It has never been cheaper to get into 3D printing.
+There is so much choice, now more than ever.
 Flashforge, Creality3D, Copymaster3D - the list of affordable 3D printer brands goes on and on.

 Since we first posted this article back in March 2018, the landscape of the budget 3D printer market has advanced considerably.
 Less than 9 months on, our original list appeared noticeably outdated.
 So with 2019 around the corner, we thought it would be a great time to update our list of the best budget 3D printers.